Background

 My research is motivated by the belief that a better understanding of choice and welfare as the outcome of a dynamic interplay between individual agency and its socioeconomic environment can provide valuable insights into the institutional prerequisites for consumer and citizen sovereignty.

 My work is inspired by findings in behavioral economics which casts doubt on the assumption that people’s preferences are state-independent and well-defined.
-Individuals often have trouble evaluating their own preferences or their preferences are endogenous to the context of their actions.
-Experiments show that individuals change their preferences based on normatively irrelevant factors.
-In addition, longitudinal studies indicate that people form their preferences based on past experiences or a reevaluation of future outcomes.
-Both the erratic and the intentional preference change cannot be explained by the Becker-Stigler model of stable and time-consistent preferences that puts all the explanatory power for behavioral change on prices and income.
+Individuals often have trouble evaluating their own preferences or their preferences are endogenous to the situational and social context of their actions.
+Experiments show that individuals change their preferences based on normatively irrelevant or problematic factors, such as framing or conformity cascades.
+Moreover, longitudinal studies indicate that people form their preferences based on past experiences or a reevaluation of future outcomes.
+Both the erratic and the intentional preference change cannot easily be explained by standard economic models that put all the explanatory power for behavioral change on relative prices and income.

 PhD Thesis